waprin/waprin.github.io/_posts/2022-01-03-real-problems-web3-solves.md

 Some of you might already be familiar with multisig, which is a similar concept.
 With multisig, instead of having a single private key, you can have many private keys (say 6), and recover the identity if some number sign off (say 4).

-The idea here is that you could give keys to your friends and family, then if you lose your key, use your friends to "vouch" for you and move the account.
+The idea here is that you could give keys to your friends and family, or to some sort of business service, then if you lose your key, use your friends to "vouch" for you and move the account to a new key.

 The problem with multisig is that it pushes a lot of the UX complexity down to the user who's forced to setup all these private keys and manage them.
 With social recovery wallets, similar multisig logic is moved to smart contracts on the blockchain.
 This lets recovery be more dynamic, where someone can have one simple wallet with a simple interface that lets them have full control over their funds.
 But they can dynamically assign friends and family as "guardians" who can vote to reset the account to a new key.